OWASP/www-chapter-bristol-uk/index.md

 * We post videos of our meetings on our [YouTube Bristol channel](https://www.youtube.com/@OWASPBristol/featured)
 * Discussions and questions are welcome on our chapter [OWASP slack channel](https://owasp.slack.com/messages/CTRQ33DMK)

+## Chapter Meetings

+Typically our meetings are held in the evening and last for a couple of hours.
+View the meeting schedule on our [events page](https://owasp.org/www-project-threat-dragon/#div-events).

+To register for an event, please visit our [Meetup](https://www.meetup.com/owasp-bristol/) page.

 ## Speaking at OWASP Bristol Chapter Events

 Call For Speakers is open - if you would like to present a talk on Application Security